rewindio/aws-connect/README.md

   -w   Values for the ssm document arguments (Optional) -g   The location in aws ssm parameter store of the github token to use (Optional) -c   The name of the cloudwatch group to store logs in.
-Required for running documents, defaults to aws-connect -v   Display version
+Required for running documents, defaults to aws-connect -l   Specify if the command is going to be long running(8hrs +).
+Default: false -v   Display version
   ```